Depositing and Reporting Withheld Taxes: New Mexico

 - Certain employers are required to make deposits electronically using certain methods.
 See Electronic Deposit Requirements.

-- New Mexico employers must file an annual return to reconcile the total amounts shown as withheld on Forms W-2, Wage and Tax Statement, with the total tax withheld and paid to the state on Forms CRS-1.
+- New Mexico employers may choose to file an annual return to reconcile the total amounts shown as withheld on Forms W-2, Wage and Tax Statement, with the total tax withheld and paid to the state.
 See Annual Reconciliation Forms and Filing Deadlines.

 - All New Mexico employers must file Forms W-2, Wage and Tax Statement, annually with the New Mexico Taxation and Revenue Department for each employee and each individual for whom an amount has been withheld for a pension or an annuity.
 See Form W-2 Filing Requirements.